Viraj-005/Java-Networking-Mini-Project/README.md

 Multiplayer Tic-Tac-Toe Game Server

 Rule:
-	Player 1 is determined by the person who starts the game first (click buttons).
+	Player 1 is determined by the client who starts the game first (click buttons).

 About Us:
     Group Members (Group F);